janaipakos/janaipakos.github.io/_posts/2016-10-04-Isomorphic-JavaScript-Applications.md

 - Deserializing- objects and data need to be recreated on the client
 - Attaching- event handlers should be bound for interactive applications

-## Closing Thoghts
+## Closing Thoughts
 Generally I thought this book did a good job of introducing Isomorphic applications to the reader, and how this concept fixes several problems facing (and have been facing) web development for a while.
 The author is clear in his arguments and keeps returning to them after looking at possible solutions.
 The last part of the book also has a few case studies of larger organizations using Isomorphism on their projects, including Node/React and Angular 1/Angular 2.
 While the high level explanation is great, I would have preferred more code examples to follow along with.